 What do you tend to read in your free time, and can you share a recent book or piece that impacted you?

-You have an extensive academic and professional background in data science, mathematics, demography, and political science.
-When did you first realize that you’d like to work with data at a deeper level?
+You have an extensive professional background in engineering and the energy industry.
+When did you first realize that you’d like to pursue a technical degree?
+What advice do you have for young women interested in pursuing technical careers?

-Do you have any tips for new writers, non-fiction or otherwise?
+In a similar vein, do you have any tips for new writers?

 Written by